 Community Learning Centers (CLCs) provide students and Akron area residents with places to learn, gather and connect both during and after the school day.
 CLCs are schools by day and community learning centers by night and on weekends.

 The Akron Community Learning Centers project started in 2003 and is an aggressive $800 million plan to remodel or rebuild all Akron Public School District school buildings by 2017.
-Thirty-two buildings are complete, two more are in the design phase and three are in construction.
+Thirty-three buildings are complete, one is in the design phase and two are in construction.